-Options and Requirements
+Housing Options and Requirements

 Attendance at Goshen College is a privilege and carries with it the obligation to observe college regulations.
 While attending Goshen College, a student is subject to the laws of Indiana as well as those of the local community outside the campus.

-Campus housing is an integral part of campus life and contributes in many ways to the education students receive.
+Campus housing is an integral part of college campus life and contributes in many ways to the education students receive.
 Students live and work in groups and get to know people of various backgrounds.

 Commitment to Community